alexsehlke/alexsehlke/publications.md

 Peer-reviewed publications are listed below.
 See also my [Google Scholar](https://scholar.google.com/citations?user=aR1eUfAAAAAJ&hl=en) page for additional information.

 <!--* Table of Contents
 {:toc}-->

 ## 2025

+[33] **Sehlke A**, Sears DWG, and the ANGSA Science Team (2025, in review) Thermal Equilibrium States and Timescales of Lunar Cold Traps via Low- Temperature Thermoluminescence. *Planetary and Space Science*, in review.

+**[32]** Luzzi A, Heldmann JL, Williams KE, Nodjoumi G, Deutsch A, and **Sehlke A** (2025).
+Geomorphological Evidence of Near‐Surface Ice at Candidate Landing Sites in Northern Amazonis Planitia, Mars. *Journal of Geophysical Research: Planets* Volume 130(5). [https://doi.org/10.1029/2024JE008724](https://doi.org/10.1029/2024JE008724)

 **[31]** Stojic A, **Sehlke A**, Whittington AG, Morlok A, and Hiesinger H (2025).
 A detailed µ-FTIR study of Hermean glasses: Spectral mainband shape and flank, what do they tell us? *Journal of Non-Crystalline Solids* Volume 660. [https://doi.org/10.1016/j.jnoncrysol.2025.123523](https://doi.org/10.1016/j.jnoncrysol.2025.123523)

 ## 2024